 At any given time, 95% of all my clients receive money back from their insurance company for individual, couples, family or group therapy.
 How much you get back is determined by what benefit package you have chosen or what your company has chosen for you.
 Usually the bigger the company, the better the benefits.

-My practice uses only out-of-network benefits.
-I specifically have chosen this over in-network because of Confidentiality.
-If you use In-Network benefits, the therapist receives a limited amount of visits to see the client.
-When that is over, more visits need to be “approved”.
-To get “approved” for more, the therapist has to either verbally talk to an insurance representative or write reports giving confidential information to the insurance company.
+My practice uses only “out-of-network” benefits.
+I specifically have chosen this over “in-network” because of confidentiality.
+If you use “in-network” benefits, the therapist is required to give the insurance company detailed information regarding why you are there and what you say.
+Therefore, your information is not confidential.
+After they receive the information, they may approve a set amount of visits for a certain amount of time.
+When that time is over, more visits need to be “approved”.
+To get “approved” for more visits, the therapist has to either verbally talk to an insurance representative or write reports giving details of your confidential information.
 The insurance company uses this information to decide if they will give more visits.
-The client has no say as to what personal information is being shared because with In-Network it is a required part of continuing visits.
+The client has no say as to what personal information is being shared.

 With Out-of-Network visits, the insurance company requires a diagnosis only.
-Personal details remain confidentially between the therapist and the client.
-Period.
-My clients and I discuss and decide together the diagnosis.
+Any information you share, remains confidential between the therapist and the client.

-With In-Network, there is a co-pay.
-With Out-of-Network you pay up front for the visit and get reimbursed by the company later.
+With in-network, there is a co-pay.
+With out-of-network you pay up front for the visit and get reimbursed by the company after you meet your deductible.
 I find that companies today are quick to reimburse.
-Is the amount you pay more significant?
 The majority of people I see with a standard company, i.e.: Blue Cross, Aetna, Cigna, etc., get 50-60% back.
 Oil and Gas employees get an average of 70 to 80% back.
 There is not much difference for some between a co-pay or what you end up paying with an out of network policy.
 Yet, you have confidentiality and other benefits that are routinely not mentioned by the insurance company.

 I hope this gives you some helpful information to consider about insurance and reimbursement.

 Fees / Session Length